 - 1 – 2 lb.
 Beef sirloin tip roast

-- To make the rub, combine the coffee, sugar, smoked paprika, salt, pepper and onion powder in a small bowl and stir to combine.
+- To make the rub, combine the coffee, sugar, smoked paprika, salt, pepper, onion powder and 2 Tablespoons canola oil in a small bowl and stir to combine.
 Set aside.

 - Using butcher’s twine, tie the roast.
 Season generously with salt and pepper.